 Jackson Wijaya Inherits APP Shares

-This summer, Jackson’s father informed him that, as part of his succession planning, he had made the decision to transfer ownership of APP from himself to Jackson.
-While Jackson has no intention of taking his father’s position overseeing APP, he is proud to have been selected to continue the family’s business.
 The notification from the European Commission used the word “acquires” to describe this selection of Jackson to be the new owner of APP.
-In reality, Jackson is “receiving” from his father the ownership of the shares in APP at a time and in the manner chosen by his father.
-This is not what many would consider an “acquisition” — it is merely the receipt by Jackson from his father of the shares as part of a prudent succession-planning exercise.
+However, Jackson is “receiving” from his father the ownership of the shares in APP at a time and in the manner chosen by his father.
+This is not what many would consider an “acquisition” — it is the receipt by Jackson from his father of the shares as part of a prudent succession-planning exercise.

 What This Means for Domtar